 Interested in touring our facilities or meeting our faculty in person?

 Contact our admissions department to arrange your appointment.

 Our MS program received the maximum 10-year accreditation on April 25, 2009 and is accredited through 2019.
 Our OTD program is in the 2nd stage of the accreditation process with full accreditation anticipated in Summer 2016.
 The Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) certifies OT programs and can be contacted at:

 Bethesda, MD 20814-3449

-The National Board for Certification in Occupational Therapy provides program data results for Duquesne University and these can be obtained through NBCOT.
-Our own summary can accessed on our web page.
+The National Board for Certification in Occupational Therapy (NBCOT) provides program data results for Duquesne University.